chrisnoonan98675/site/xl-release/concept/xl-release-licensing.markdown

 ## License extension and renewal

-To extend a Trial Edition license or to renew an Enterprise Edition license, [contact XebiaLabs](https://xebialabs.com/contact).
+To renew an Enterprise Edition license or extend a Trial Edition license, [contact XebiaLabs](https://xebialabs.com/contact).

+To renew your license using a license file that you download from the [XebiaLabs Software Distribution site](https://dist.xebialabs.com/), replace the license file in the `XL_RELEASE_HOME/conf` directory with the new file.

+To renew your license using a license key, go to **Help** > **About** in XL Release, click **Renew license**, and enter the new license key.